Categories

 Monopoly Cheater’s Edition

-Monopoly has been coming out with some variations on the original classic board game, so a favorite in our family is Monopoly Cheater’s Edition.
+Monopoly has been coming out with some variations on the original classic board game.
+One of our family’s favorites is Monopoly Cheater’s Edition.

-A variation on the classic card game, Uno all wild ended up being Ian’s favorite camping card game, so see the description below.
+This is a fun variation on the classic UNO card game.
+UNO All Wild ended up being our youngest son Ian’s favorite camping card game.

 uno all wild - best card game for camping

-Made with blank recipe cards, the players start the game by writing out actions on 50-60 cards that all players have to execute.
+Made with blank cards, the players start the game by writing out actions on 50-60 cards that all players then have to execute to play the game.

 At the end of the game, you eliminate cards that didn’t work well and create new card ideas for the next round.